 MMM is a dual-degree program between the J.L.
-Kellogg School of Management and the Segal Design Institute at the McCormick School of Engineering and Science.
-This Applied program integrates management, operations, and design, from concept to execution.
+Kellogg School of Management and the Segal Design Institute at the Robert R. McCormick School of Engineering and Applied Science.
+This program integrates management, operations, and design, from concept to execution.
 MMM students learn the best-in-class methodologies for driving innovation, utilizing design thinking, rapid prototyping, and operational implementation.

-MMM students enter Kellogg in June and are

-expected to complete two master's degrees over two academic years: an MBA from Kellogg and an MS in Design Innovation from the Segal Design Institute.
-MMM students are required to enroll in for seven quarters as full-time students (minimum 3 credits/quarter).
+MMM students enter Kellogg in June and are expected to complete two master's degrees over two academic years: an MBA from Kellogg and an MS in Design Innovation from the Segal Design Institute.
+MMM students are required to enroll in seven quarters as full-time students (minimum 3 credits/quarter) and must complete a 6-12-week work experience during the summer quarter between the first and second years of the MMM program.